countable-web/open-source-corporation/sales/PROPOSALS.md

 ### Case Studies

   * Hilight their industry, location and other parts of their identity.
-Draw attention to the relevance of your prior work to your identity.
+Draw attention to the relevance of your prior work, and leave out details that don't indicate how similar your prior projects are to the current RFP, or how successful they were.

+### Platform

+List features of your platform that align with the real problems behind the RFP, and for each feature, list the benefits which solve those problems.

 ### Addressing Criteria